flawwan/CTF-Writeups/NSAHACK2018/Writeup-4096.md

 |      :  :   0x0040149a      call sym.imp.__printf_chk
 ```

 A print we haven't seem before.
 Let's run the program and see what happens.
+(As we haven't set any breakpoints, the program will exit when we type `dc`)

 Press `:` again to enter commands.